userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 $ snapcraft upload --release=edge kcalc-example_*.snap
 ```

 If you’re happy with the result, you should consider committing the *snapcraft.yaml* to a GitHub repository and [turn on automatic builds](https://build.snapcraft.io) so any further commits are built and released to the *edge* release channel automatically.
 Once you're happy with the quality of your snap, you may want to consider promoting it to a *beta*, *candidate* or *stable* release.
+You can also use [progressive releases](/t/progressive-releases/20913) to roll out updates to users gradually rather than all at once, helping to limit the number of users who might experience issues if there's an issue with an update.

 Congratulations!
 You've just built and published your first Qt 5 snap.
 For a more in-depth overview of the snap building process, see [Creating a snap](/t/creating-a-snap/6799).